jessfraz/blog/content/post/installing-and-using-wireguard.md

 [on their website](https://www.wireguard.com/#about-the-project) if you have not already.

-Anyways, what is cool about wireguard is it integrates into the linux networking stack so you have a lot of power over interactions with it.
-In other words it is very easy to say, clone the interface into specific containers.
+What is cool about Wireguard is it integrates into the Linux networking stack so you have a lot of power over interactions with it.
+In other words, it is very easy to clone the interface into specific containers.
 Or just use it on your host.

 If you are new to my blog, I HATEEEE installing things on my host.
 I run